top of page

 • Jun 9, 2025

-In this article, we’ll break down what wrongful termination after medical leave looks like, how state and federal laws intersect, and what steps you can take if you believe your rights were violated.
+In this article, we break down what wrongful termination after medical leave looks like in practice, how California and federal laws interact, the types of evidence that strengthen a claim, and the steps you can take if you believe your rights were violated.
+Understanding this framework is the first step toward determining whether your termination was lawful—or whether you may have a valid claim.

 Wrongful Termination After Medical Leave in California